mimblewimble/grin/doc/merkle.md

 Design requirements:

-1. Support serializating and efficient merging of pruned trees from partial archival nodes.
+1. Support for serialization and efficient merging of pruned trees from partial archival nodes.

 ### Inputs and Outputs